NicolasKheirallah/NextJs-M365-Blog/data/blog/How-To-Disable-Viva-Home-Experience.md

 Connect-SPOService -Url "https://<tenant>-admin.sharepoint.com" -ModernAuth
 ```

-3. Run the command at below, "$True" will set your SharePoint site as Default landing page. $false will set Viva Home as the default landing
+3. Run the command at below:

+- "$true" will set your SharePoint site as Default landing page.
+- "$false" will set Viva Home as the default landing

 ```Powershell
 Set-SPOHomeSite -HomeSiteUrl <homesiteURL> -VivaConnectionsDefaultStart $true